eilvelia/tdl/README.md

 })
 ```

-The interface of the options that can be passed here:
+The options that can be passed here have the following interface:

 ```typescript
 type ClientOptions = {